AI, Data & Execution Leadership

 The Vision

 Currently single-tenant.
 The SaaS Orchestrator is the productization layer: multi-tenant deployment, per-client brand workspaces, role-based access, and billable usage tracking.
-At enterprise scale, this becomes a governed content intelligence platform every executive team in a regulated industry needs, and almost no one has built correctly.
+At enterprise scale, this becomes a governed content intelligence platform that compliance-conscious teams in regulated industries have been slow to adopt, not because the need isn't there, but because the governance layer is hard to build correctly.

-"I chose local LLMs (Qwen2.5 / Ollama) over third-party APIs to eliminate data sovereignty risk and per-token costs at volume.
-In a federal or healthcare context, sending content derived from sensitive operational data to an external API is a non-starter.
-It is not a preference, it is a compliance requirement.
-Local-first architecture solves for both the privacy constraint and the cost model simultaneously."
+"I chose local LLMs over third-party APIs because in a federal or healthcare context, sending content derived from sensitive operational data to an external API isn't a preference; it's a compliance question.
+The answer is no. Local-first architecture solves both the privacy constraint and the cost model at the same time."

 # agents/orchestrator.py: Strategic State & Workflow Management